 In the bygone era of limited products and services, we shared more universal experiences and context.
-We ate Corn Flakes or CheeriOats.
-We bumped into each other at the only gas station.
-We watched the same shows because there was nothing else on.
-We ate together at the only restaurant in town, congregated at the local church, and found connections and relationships.
+We ate Corn Flakes or CheeriOats and bumped into each other at the only gas station.
+Everyone watched the same shows because there was nothing else on.
+Families ate together at the only restaurant in town, congregated at the local church, and found connections and relationships.
 This is all changing though and at an increasingly rapid pace.
 Every day it seems like another company is set up in my living room or knocking on my front door.

 I keep hearing that the world is polarizing but wonder if it would be more accurately described as fragmenting.
 The world only appears polarized because we are breaking into smaller and smaller groups that do not understand or engage with outsiders.
 As the perceived gulf between our tribe and others widens, so does the fear and animosity toward the unknown others.

 Successful organizations today – like the ones in the past – achieve their objectives while meeting their customers’ desires.
 Modern organizations must deliver elements of the old ways with those of the new.
 Wildly effective organization in the modern age offer a personalized experience and a sense of community for their customers.

 They really have no choice.
 Their customers now demand to be both deeply understood and connected to others.
 If organizations fail on either point, they will lose people.
 If they fail on both, they will lose a lot of people.
 Let’s explore both in more detail.